toppa/Shashin/readme.txt

 **Upgrading from Shashin 2**

 1. Download and activate [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/), which contains required libraries.
-1. For Shashin, do the standard download, de-activation, and re-activation steps for upgrading a plugin.
+1. For Shashin, download the current version, and then deactivate and reactivate from the main plugin menu.
 1. Go to the Shashin Tools Menu and click "sync all" to complete the upgrade
 1. Go to the Shashin Settings Menu and select the option to support the old shortcode format (or you can revise your shortcodes to the new format)
 1. Carefully review pages and posts that contain Shashin tags to make sure everything looks correct